 The City operates a compost site at 16 Standley Road (Directions) that is open from March 1 to December 23, 2013 (or first significant snowfall) on Mondays, Thursdays and Saturdays from 8 am to 3:30 pm.
 Residents are allowed to bring leaves, grass clippings, branches up to 2” in diameter and Christmas trees.

 The City offers home compost bins for sale at a reduced rate.
 Call the Community Development Office at 978-605-2382 for more information.

 Residents who want to recycle their Christmas trees are asked to bring them to compost facility when open.
 See question 16.
-You can also see the Recycling Flyer for a one time yearly pick up.
+You can also see the Trash Calendar & Recycling Info flyer for a one time yearly pick up.

 An organization called 41 pounds can help.
 See link.

 JRM offers confidential shredding for our municipal individual residents for a fee of $50 per location.
 This includes up to (3) 1x3 foot boxes of material.
 Must be a resident of a City or Town that JRM is the hauling contractor.
 All shredding is done on site by our mobile shredding truck.
 The pick up can be scheduled by calling our office at 978-536-2500.